LukeSmithxyz/landchad/content/basic/nginx.md

 ### Create the directory and index for the site

-We\'ll actually start making a \"real\" website later, but let\'s go ahead and create a little page that will appear on when someone looks up the domain.
+We\'ll actually start making a \"real\" website later, but let\'s go ahead and create a little page that will appear when someone looks up the domain.

 ```sh
 mkdir /var/www/{{<hl>}}mysite{{</hl>}}
 ```

-Now let\'s create and index file inside of that directory which will appear when the website is accessed:
+Now let\'s create an index file inside of that directory, which will appear when the website is accessed:

 ```sh